The best MongoDB GUIs in 2024

-MongoDB is a NoSQL programming language database that more than a quarter of developers use in some capacity.
+MongoDB is a NoSQL programming language database with a community of more than seven million developers.
 What makes MongoDB and other NoSQL DBs attractive is flexibility; instead of being held to a rigid schema that scales vertically, you can evolve your schema as you grow and scale horizontally.
-MongoDB went public in 2017 and is worth more than $30 billion today.
+MongoDB went public in 2017 and is worth more than $26 billion today—it even ranks among the top most frequently used vector databases according to Retool's 2024 State of AI report.

 The Mongo shell versus a MongoDB GUI